 - The HRC U Internship Project, which provides students from all educational backgrounds leadership development and valuable career experience through HRC internships year-round.

-As we grow ever closer to realizing the dream of equality here in the United States, there are millions more LGBT people around the world who live in fear and isolation – and under the rule of governments that criminalize their very identities.
-HRC Global works to advance equality for LGBT people around the world by empowering international LGBT advocates; engaging with coalition partners in the international LGBT movement; exposing U.S. individuals and organizations exporting homophobia and transphobia abroad; and educating Americans on global LGBT issues.
+As we grow ever closer to realizing the dream of equality here in the United States, there are millions more LGBTQ people around the world who live in fear and isolation – and under the rule of governments that criminalize their very identities.
+HRC Global works to advance equality for LGBTQ people around the world by empowering international LGBTQ advocates; engaging with coalition partners in the international LGBTQ movement; exposing U.S. individuals and organizations exporting homophobia and transphobia abroad; and educating Americans on global LGBTQ issues.

 The program is anchored by the following projects:

-- HRC Global Fellowships, which provide leadership development for international LGBT advocates through paid, year-long fellowships in Washington, D.C.
+- HRC Global Fellowships, which provide leadership development for international LGBTQ advocates through paid, year-long fellowships in Washington, D.C.

-- International Equality Project, which collects and communicates the state of equality internationally through timely media efforts aimed at increasing awareness among LGBT Americans and allies around LGBT issues abroad.
+- International Equality Project, which collects and communicates the state of equality internationally through timely media efforts aimed at increasing awareness among LGBTQ Americans and allies around LGBTQ issues abroad.